talhatahir-10xe/CuQwen/README.md

-# CuQwen: High-Performance C++/CUDA Engine for Qwen
+# CuQwen: High-Performance CUDA Inference Engine for Qwen

 ![CuQwen](/assets/CuQwen.jpeg)

-CuQwen is a C++/CUDA inference engine written purely from scratch to explore the theoretical performance limits of single-user (```Batch Size 1```) autoregressive token generation using optimized custom CUDA kernels for open source Qwen models that can run on local edge devices.
+CuQwen is a C++/CUDA inference engine written purely from scratch to explore the theoretical performance limits of single-user (```Batch Size 1```) autoregressive token generation using optimized custom CUDA kernels for open source Qwen models that can run on local edge devices for Nvidia GPUs.

 ## Performance
 Average inference speed for **Qwen2.5 Instruct model** across 8K context window